In the title Food Forest U, you are the U. You will learn how to create food forests for yourself.

 The Unified Biodiversity consisting of all biota in a food forest, grows ongoing food sources, medicines, supplies, and resources for people and biota.

-I share the lessons I have learned with you during the nine years I have been co-creating a food forest with the ancient fruit and nut trees as my teacher.
+I share the lessons I have learned with you during the ten years I have been co-creating a food forest with my teachers, the ancient fruit and nut trees.

-The trees varied in age from 15 – 100 years and grew food and shelter for other lifeforms.
+The trees varied from 15 – 110 years old and grew food and shelter for other lifeforms.
 Together with the rest of the flora, fauna, and fungi, they formed a living, breathing, food-growing community where everyone thrived.

 Most impressive of all was that the trees were growing and multiplying themselves without human help and producing delicious fruits and nuts.

-I fell in love with the garden and felt blissful gratitude just being there, observing, and listening to the life around me.
-I could sense a spirit of peace in the garden, and whenever I spent time in it, profound truths, flashes of inspiration, and even ideas for solving problems would come to my mind.
+I fell in love with the garden and felt blissful gratitude for just being there, observing, and listening to the life around me.
+I could sense a spirit of peace among the trees, and whenever I spent time in it, profound truths, flashes of inspiration, and even ideas for solving problems would come to my mind.

 I decided to add more nut and fruit trees.
 With lifespans that can go on for decades, they would produce food every year for my lifetime and beyond for future generations to enjoy.